Extremal conformal structures on projective surfaces: Projective surfaces and associated bundles

-confirming that $C$ is a holomorphic contact structure. \end{rmk} We will henceforth identify $Y\simeq \projb/\mathrm{CO}(2)$ and think of $\tau$ as the projection map onto $Y$.
+the claim follows. \end{proof} \begin{rmk} Whereas the definition of the forms $\zeta_i$ is a natural consequence of the Lie algebra structure of $\mathrm{CO}(2)\subset \R_2\rtimes \mathrm{GL}^+(2,\R)$, the definition of the form $\varphi$ in~\eqref{eq:defcurvandcon} is somewhat mysterious at this point.
+The choice will be clarified during the proof of Proposition~\ref{ppn:rerho=alpha} below. \end{rmk} We will henceforth identify $Y\simeq \projb/\mathrm{CO}(2)$ and think of $\tau$ as the projection map onto $Y$.
 Denoting the integrable almost complex structure on $Y$ by $J$, the first part of the following proposition is therefore clear: \begin{ppn} There exists a unique indefinite K\"ahler structure on $(Y,J)$ whose K\"ahler-form $\Omega_Y$ satisfies

-Moreover, the indefinite K\"ahler metric $\Ym(\cdot,\cdot):=\Omega_Y(J\cdot,\cdot)$ is Einstein with non-zero scalar curvature. \end{ppn} \begin{proof} The first part of the statement is an immediate consequence of the fact that $\gamma$ takes values in $\mathfrak{u}(2,1)$, the skeptical reader might also verify this using the structure equations~\eqref{righttranskaeinf}.
+Moreover, the indefinite K\"ahler metric $\Ym(\cdot,\cdot):=\Omega_Y(J\cdot,\cdot)$ is Einstein with non-zero scalar curvature. \end{ppn} \begin{proof} The first part of the statement is an immediate consequence of the fact that $\gamma$ takes values in $\mathfrak{u}(2,1)$.
+The skeptical reader might also verify this using the structure equations~\eqref{righttranskaeinf}.
 Furthermore, by definition, the associated K\"ahler metric satisfies

 and hence the forms $\frac{1}{\sqrt{2}}\zeta_i$ are a unitary coframe for $\tau^*\Ym$.
 In order to verify the Einstein condition it is therefore sufficient that the trace of the curvature form

 is a non-zero constant (imaginary) multiple of $\tau^*\Omega_Y$.
 We compute